Azure/terraform-azurerm-avm-res-network-privatednszone/examples/fallbacktointernet/README.md

 <!-- BEGIN_TF_DOCS -->
-# Default example
+# Fallback to Internet Resolution Policy example

-This deploys the module in its simplest form.
+This deploys the Azure private DNS zone with a resolution policy of 'NxDomainRedirect'.
+This will enable the fallback to internet option available within the portal.

 ```hcl
 # create the resource group